Connect Lune to your AI app

 Pick your setup

-- ChatGPT and other web AI apps — ChatGPT custom connectors, Perplexity, Manus, Hermes, and any web-based AI app that supports custom connectors.
+- Web AI apps: Perplexity, Manus, Hermes, and any web-based AI app that supports custom connectors.

 What's the difference?